MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 >
 ![image illustrating how to open the Main.storyboard file](./images/open-main-storyboard.png)

-##Introducing Table View Controllers

-Table view controllers are the easiest way to use table views because they do a lot of the necessary table view setup for us.
+Table view controllers are the easiest way to use table views because they do a lot of the necessary table view setup for you.
 Table view controllers are instances of the `UITableViewController` class and, similar to table views, can be created programmatically or in Interface Builder.

 Although the table view controller in the starter project was created in Interface Builder, we will want to manipulate it from code.
 This situation is very common when building iOS apps and to make the connection from our objects in Interface Builder to code, we use a feature of Xcode called *custom classes*.
 We want to set the custom class of our table view controller to *ListNotesTableViewController*.
 The *ListNotesTableViewController* class was included in the starter project and can be found in the `ListNotesTableViewController.swift` file.